Harry908/JobWise/session-logs/sprint2-log/mobile-developer-log.md

 ---

 ### User Request
+fix my build error. do not start the server.
+I started it.
+My auth feature is working fine do not touch it just look at it for rules.

+### Response Summary
+Successfully fixed the compilation error in ProfileViewScreen by correcting the missing _formatDateRange method.
+The issue was that the method was calling _formatDateRange for experience dates but only _formatStringDateRange existed.
+Fixed the method call to use the existing string date formatter since Experience dates are stored as strings.

+### Actions Taken
+- **File:** `lib/screens/profile_view_screen.dart`
+  - **Change:** Fixed method call from _formatDateRange to _formatStringDateRange for experience date formatting
+  - **Reason:** Experience model uses String dates, not DateTime objects, and _formatDateRange method didn't exist
+- **Result:** App now compiles successfully with no errors, only minor linting warnings remain (print statements and deprecated withOpacity usage)

+---

+### User Request
+work expierience not added.
+I filled out the expeirience formed but it did not show up in the database. and not showing in the view profile view either

+### Response Summary
+Fixed the work experience saving and display issue by implementing proper profile save logic with debugging, adding profile refresh mechanism, and implementing pull-to-refresh functionality.
+The problem was that experiences weren't being saved correctly and the profile view wasn't refreshing to show updated data.

+### Actions Taken
+- **File:** `lib/screens/profile_edit_screen.dart`
+  - **Change:** Simplified profile save logic to create/update complete profile with all components in single request, added debugging console output
+  - **Reason:** Original complex bulk operations approach was causing issues; backend API supports full profile creation with nested components
+- **File:** `lib/providers/profile_provider.dart`
+  - **Change:** Added comprehensive console logging for profile operations and public refreshProfile() method
+  - **Reason:** Provide visibility into save operations and enable profile data refresh after save
+- **File:** `lib/screens/profile_view_screen.dart`
+  - **Change:** Implemented pull-to-refresh functionality to reload profile data from server
+  - **Reason:** Allow users to manually refresh profile data and ensure updated experiences are displayed
+- **Debugging Added:** Console logs now show number of experiences being saved, success/failure of operations, and server error responses
+- **Result:** Work experiences should now save correctly and appear in profile view; added debugging to troubleshoot any remaining issues

+---

+### User Request
 based on my documents, create a comprehensive design document for each major features in my mobile flutter app. seperate features based on the api seperation in the backend. also specify api contract and connection such as url, port, and cors.

 ### Response Summary